json-api/json-api/format/index.md

 In addition, a resource object **MAY** contain any of these top-level members:

-* `"links"`: URLs related to the resource and its relationships (described below).
+* `"links"`: information about a resource's relationships (described below).
 * `"meta"`: non-standard meta-information about a resource that can not be represented as an attribute or relationship.